 Due dates are provided in the course schedule.
-Late assignments will be penalized 5% per day.
+Late assignments will be penalized 5% per day (with a maximum of 10%).

 Extensions and other accommodations will be provided if absences or late assignments are the result of medical emergencies.
 In these cases, an alternative assignment may be substituted by the professor.